 Official UCEAP Start Date

-You are responsible for making your own transportation arrangements to and from Japan (even if you will be receiving financial aid) and for arriving on the Official UCEAP Start Date.
-This includes reserving and purchasing airline tickets (purchase a changeable ticket).
+You are responsible for making your own transportation arrangements to and from Japan (even if you are on full financial aid) and for arriving on the official UCEAP start date.
+This responsibility includes reserving and purchasing airline tickets (you are strongly urged to purchase a changeable ticket).
 Standby tickets are not acceptable.

 The fall program begins with two weeks of introductory instruction and a field study trip, directed by the UC Visiting Professor, which serve as an introduction to the program courses.
 Thereafter, regular Meiji Gakuin classes begin.
 The spring program does not include the two weeks of introductory instruction; however, it does include the field study trip.

-The Study Center orientation introduces you to Meiji Gakuin University and covers such topics as:
+The Study Center orientation introduces you to Meiji Gakuin and covers such topics as:

 - Contact and safety information